 If you enjoy playing the strategy game Crokinole and you happen to have some woodworking skills, you might enjoy building your own board.
-Although this isn't a simple project, it does offer you the opportunity to customize the Crokinole board and make it unique to your family.
-Take a look at what's involved for this project, and if it appeals to you, gather your tools and supplies and get started!
+Although this isn't a simple project, it does offer you the opportunity to customize the crokinole board and make this Canadian favorite unique to your family.
+Take a look at what's involved for this project and if it appeals to you, gather your tools and supplies and get started!

 Supplies and Equipment Needed to Build a Crokinole Board

-To build a Crokinole board, first gather the necessary supplies and equipement.
+To build a crokinole board, first gather the necessary supplies and equipment.

 - Board pattern for grooves and holes, which you can create yourself based on an existing board (or a photo)